Seller's remorse? How to back out of a home sale contract

-"Sellers have fewer options (than buyers who back out of purchases), and pretty much, if the seller has seller's remorse, they kind of have to throw themselves on their sword and say, 'I am so sorry.
-I am so remorseful,'" Fanizza says.
+"Sellers have fewer options (than buyers who back out of purchases), and pretty much, if the seller has seller's remorse, they kind of have to throw themselves on their sword," says Fanizza.

 Sellers who need an out should look first to the contingencies, or conditions, that are part of the sales contract.
-Such contingencies as the inability to get a mortgage, a bad appraisal and problems with the home inspection generally protect the buyer, but other conditions may work in the seller's favor.
-For example, a home-purchase contingency could allow the seller to walk away if he or she can't find another home to buy.
+For example, the Seller Purchase Replacement Property (SPRP) allows the seller to cancel the contract if he or she can't find another home to buy.

 If the contingencies don't offer an escape, the seller is stuck with breach of contract as the only way to not sell the home, and that's a risky strategy.
 Breaching a contract is almost always taken as a show of bad faith, and your buyer has several remedies available.
 Your contract may even force you, as the party committing the breach, to pay the buyer’s attorney fees and court costs if he or she is forced to drag you to court.

 The buyer also might sue to recover consequential damages, which are reasonably foreseeable costs the buyer has had to pay as a result of the seller's breach of the contract.
-An example would be temporary housing costs if the buyer ended up without a place to live because of the seller's actions.
+These can range from the cost of temporary housing, storing the buyer’s belongings, restaurant meals and other living expenses, but can go much further.

 Money talks, buyer walks

-Some buyers will accept a seller's apology and move on to another house, but others won't be so understanding, even if the seller's excuse seems valid to the seller.
+Some buyers will accept a seller's apology and move on to another house, but others won't be so understanding, even if the seller's excuse seems valid.